w3c/window-management/EXPLAINER.md

 ### Add `Screen.change`, an event fired when Screen attributes change

-Sites must currently poll the existing `Screen` interface for changes, which is a development burden.
+Sites must currently poll the existing `Screen` interface for changes.
+This is problematic, as polling frequently consumes battery life, polling infrequently delays UI updates (detracting from the user experience), and the overall pattern yields inconsistencies between sites and adds a development burden.
 This can easily be solved by adding an event that is fired when screen attributes change.
 The proposed shape is a `Screen.change` event, exposed to secure contexts without an explicit permission prompt.

 ```webidl
 // NEW: Screen inherits EventTarget.